Mormons for ERA records

 BIOGRAPHY--MAIDA RUST WITHERS

 She began her teaching career at Purdue University.
-By this time, Maida had married her husband Lawrence Arlen Withers (born in Rexburg, Idaho).
+By this time, Maida had married her husband, Lawrence Arlen Withers (born in Rexburg, Idaho).
 In 1963 Maida took a teaching position at Howard University for one year.
-During that time she marched with the other Faculty members (she being the only white female faculty) to the Lincoln Memorial, where Martin Luther King was giving a speech.
+During that time ,she marched with the other faculty members (she being the only white female faculty) to the Lincoln Memorial, where Martin Luther King was giving a speech.

 On September 19, 1964, Maida and her husband had their first child, Kristin Withers.
-Almost five years latter they had their second child, Lawrence Luke Withers, May 28, 1969.
-Two years later, April 15, 1971, they had twins, Eric Pratt and Marc Pratt Withers.
+Almost five years later they had their second child, Lawrence Luke Withers, on May 28, 1969.
+Two years later, on April 15, 1971, they had twins, Eric Pratt and Marc Pratt Withers.
 Despite her young family at home, Maida's professional and creative career began to shine.
 In 1974 Maida founded the critically acclaimed dance troupe Maida Withers Dance Construction Company.

 Extent

-25 boxes (9.25 linear ft.)
+25 boxes (9.25 linear feet)

 Abstract